 The Florida Everblades have served the Southwest Florida Community since 1998, providing family-fun entertainment for fans of all ages.

-Since their inception in 1998, the Florida Everblades have hosted more than 4 million fans in over 700 regular season games, with an average of 6,361 per game, and have finished in the top 5 in league attendance in 14 of their 19 seasons, leading the the league five times.
-The Everblades also hosted the Compuware /ECHL All-Star Game in 2003.
+Since their inception in 1998, the Florida Everblades have hosted more than 4.5 million fans in over 750 regular season games, with an average of almost 6,000 fans per game, and have finished in the top five in league attendance in 14 of their 21 seasons, leading the the league five times.

-The Everblades have earned a post-season berth in 18 of 19 seasons of their existence in the ECHL.
+The Everblades have qualified for the postseason in 20 of 21 seasons of their existence in the ECHL.
 On May 23, 2012, the team won its first ECHL Championship with a 4-3 overtime victory over the Las Vegas Wranglers in Game 5 of the 2012 Kelly Cup Finals in front of a standing room only crowd at Hertz Arena.

 During the 2003-04 season, the Everblades captured the Eastern Conference title and made their first ever trip to the Kelly Cup Finals, and followed that up by becoming the first team in Kelly Cup history to make back-to-back trips to the Kelly Cup Finals after capturing the 2004-05 American Conference Championship.
-Florida has also been awarded the Brabham Cup in 1998-99 & 2008-09, for finishing with the best regular season record in the entire ECHL.
+Florida has also been awarded the Brabham Cup in 1998-99, 2008-09 and 2017-18 for finishing with the best regular season record in the ECHL.
+The team has won over 900 games in its 20-year history.

 For more information about the Everblades, season ticket packages, and community events, please contact the Everblades office at 239-948-7825.
 Everblades Main Office located at Hertz Arena, Monday—Friday, from 9:00 a.m. to 5:00 p.m.

-Everblades Game Tickets: Everblades tickets may be purchased at the Synovus Box Office located at Hertz Arena, or at any Ticketmaster outlet, or online at www.ticketmaster.com
+Everblades Game Tickets: Everblades tickets may be purchased at the Synovus Box Office located at Hertz Arena or online at www.ticketmaster.com

 Discounted Group Tickets: Bring your group of 10 or more to a game at a discounted price, and also receive an Everblades souvenir!
 Group tickets are available for all home games.
 For more information on group tickets, call 239-948-7825.